-- 3-1.1 The Elections Commissioner shall be selected by October 1 of each year as articulated in Chapter 10. - 3-1.2 The Elections Department shall schedule the general election on the third Tuesday and Wednesday after the conclusion of Spring Break.
-If these dates conflict with Passover, the Elections Department will decide on a suitable date for the general election. - 3-1.3 The elections process shall be publicized no fewer than thirty (30) days prior to the election. - 3-1.4 Candidate application form shall be made available no later than the first Monday in February. - 3-1.5 Campaigning for the general election shall begin no earlier than the first Monday after Spring break.
-Campaigning shall not exceed 17 days. - 3-1.6 Election results will be announced simultaneously at each location at a time and date selected by the Elections Department.
-Said date must appear on the candidate application form. - 3-1.7 The Elections Department shall hear and announce any decisions, in writing, on all complaints within 48 hours of receiving an answer from defendant.
+- 3-1.1 The Elections Commissioner shall be selected no later than 60 days prior to the start of the election cycle as articulated in Chapter 10. - 3-1.2 The Elections Department shall schedule campaigning for the general election to begin on the first Tuesday after the conclusion of Spring Break. - A. Further, the general election shall begin two (2) weeks from the first Tuesday after the conclusion of Spring Break. - B. If these dates conflict with Passover, the Elections Department will decide on a suitable date for the general election. - 3-1.3 The elections process shall be publicized no fewer than thirty (30) days prior to the election. - 3-1.4 Candidate application form shall be made available no later than the first Monday in February. - 3-1.5 Campaigning shall not exceed seventeen (17) days. - 3-1.6 Election results will be announced simultaneously at each location at a time and date selected by the Elections Department.
+Said date must appear on the candidate application form. - 3-1.7 The Elections Department shall hear and announce any decisions, in writing, on all complaints within forty-eight (48) hours of receiving an answer from defendant.

-- 3-1.8 Individuals may directly appeal to the Judicial Board the decision of the elections department within 48 hours of the decision. - 3-1.9 The Judicial Board shall announce any decision, in writing, in accordance with their rules.
-The Supreme Court shall be the final say in all complaints, and decisions.
+- 3-1.8 Individuals may directly appeal to the Judicial Board the decision of the elections department within forty-eight (48) hours of the decision. - 3-1.9 The Judicial Board shall announce any decision, in writing, in accordance with their rules.
+The Supreme Court shall be the final say in all complaints and decisions.

-CHAPTER 4 - CONDUCT OF ELECTIONS

-4-1: OFFICIAL BALLOTS FOR GENERAL ELECTION
+CHAPTER 4 -CONDUCT OF ELECTIONS 4-1: OFFICIAL BALLOTS FOR GENERAL ELECTION

-- 4-1.1 Candidates' names shall be placed on the ballot as determined by the electronic ballot system. - 4-1.2 In the General Election, undergraduate voters may vote for one (1) Executive Office candidate ticket at each location at which they are enrolled.
-Undergraduate voters may also vote for a number USG Senatorial candidates equal to the number of open seats for the voters respective college. - 4-1.3 Ballots shall include instructions for the voter and contact information for the Election Department.

-4-2: VOTING

-- 4-2.1 There shall be a minimum of one Polling Site for each election at each location. - 4-2.2 Polling Sites shall open no later than 9:00 a.m. and close no earlier than 5:00p.m. unless designated by the Elections Department. - 4-2.3 Each Polling Site shall be staffed by at least two Poll Workers. - 4-2.4 The Elections Department shall train the Poll Workers in the procedures and security measures applicable to their jobs. - 4-2.5 Online voting shall be implemented by the Elections Department.
+- 4-1.1 Candidates' names shall be placed on the ballot as determined by the electronic ballot system. - 4-1.2 In the General Election, undergraduate voters may vote for one (1) Executive Office candidate ticket at each location at which their major(s) is/are registered they are enrolled.
+Undergraduate voters may also vote for the number of USG Senatorial candidates equaling the number of open seats for the voters' respective colleges. - 4-1.3 Ballots shall include instructions for the voter and contact information for the Election Department. - 4-2: VOTING - 4-2.1 There shall be a minimum of one Polling Site for each election at each location. - 4-2.2 Polling Sites shall open no later than 9:00 a.m. and close no earlier than 5:00p.m. unless designated by the Elections Department. - 4-2.3 Each Polling Site shall be staffed by at least two Poll Workers. - 4-2.4 The Elections Department shall train the Poll Workers in the procedures and security measures applicable to their jobs. - 4-2.5 Online voting shall be implemented by the Elections Department.
 Students will therefore be able to vote from a computer of their choice.
 This shall in no way exempt the Elections Department from creating polling stations on campus. - 4-2.6 Voting shall be by secret Ballot. - 4-2.7 Neither absentee nor proxy voting is permitted. - 4-2.8 All persons producing evidence of membership in USG as defined in the USG Constitution are eligible to vote.
-Eligibility is subject to verification. - 4-2.9 Only currently enrolled members of a College shall be permitted to vote for the Senators from that College.
-In each race, the winner(s) will be the candidate(s) who receives the majority of votes.
+Eligibility is subject to verification. - 4-2.9 Only currently enrolled members of a College shall be permitted to vote for the Senators from their respective College.
+In each race, the winner(s) will be the candidate(s) who receives the plurality of votes. - 4-2.10 The winners of the executive race shall be the ticket that receives a majority of votes.